 Vitamin D is known to affect brain function, especially mood.
 People who don’t get enough vitamin D tend to become depressed.
-But Prevagen only contains 50mcg (2,000IU) of vitamin D, which is too low to induce any notable changes in your blood vitamin D levels.
+Vitamin D is also important for your overall brain function.
+[4, 5, 6] But Prevagen only contains 50mcg (2,000IU) of vitamin D, which is too low to induce any notable changes in your blood vitamin D levels.

 Anyone who’s supplemented vitamin D and tracked their blood levels knows you need at least 5,000IU, taken daily for months, to notice any changes.